 Mammal Takeover! begins much like the previous two books.
 We open on a winter morning to find a shivering Ronnie on the snow-covered playground at school, lamenting aloud the lack of cold adaptations in humans, and wondering how we ever survived the Ice Age.
 Having tunneled nearby in Bugs Bunny fashion, as one does, Ms. Lernin pops out of the snow, eager to answer Ronnie’s questions with another time traveling adventure!
 Desperate to get out of the cold, Ronnie gladly accepts, and the duo head off for a journey through the Cenozoic Era.

 As always, Ronnie and Ms. Lernin discover many fascinating creatures on their trip, shining a spotlight not only on the big Ice Age superstars, but also on the many smaller, stranger, and earlier mammals that lived in the time between the End Cretaceous and the rise of humans.
+(For a more intimate graphic novel about some of the survivors of the End Cretaceous extinction, check out Mike Keesey’s Paleocene.)
 As always, Abby Howard does a fantastic job of explaining scientific concepts in an easy-to-understand manner, while also putting everything the reader sees into context, in both time and space.

 I found it particularly fun watching the world slowly become more and more recognizable, as the strange prehistoric creatures of the early Cenezoic gradually give way to the more familiar modern animals that share our world with us today.
 This of course applies to our own lineage as well, as Ronnie and Ms. Lernin encounter increasingly derived apes until the appearance of Homo sapiens.
 At this point Ms. Lernin stop for an extended look at humanity during the Pleistocene, in which we discover that the human evolutionary tree is far bushier than popularly imagined, with multiple sides branches that either came to a dead end (like Homo naledi) or hybridized with us (like the Neandertals and Denisovans).
 I particularly appreciated this extended look at our family relationships, as a lot of confusion often results from the simplistic “March of Progress” image many people have in their heads.